• Skip to primary navigation

 What are the results of changing this law?

-• Eliminating the child care family fee puts money back in the pockets of families.
+• Eliminating child care family fees puts money back in the pockets of families.
 It also puts money back into child care providers’ pockets, who took the hit financially when families could not pay.

 • Families who are charged fees are saving an average of $250 per month, with hundreds of families saving nearly $600 per month.

-• Read Advocates’ Budget Letter Request in English, Spanish, and Chinese, written on July 30, 2022.
+• Advocates’ Budget Letter Request in English, Spanish, and Chinese, February 25, 2022.

 • The California Budget & Policy Center shows exactly how high California families are paying for their subsidized child care through this infographic.